 - List of STEM Activities and Achievements

 - Math Teacher Evaluation Form

 - Science Teacher Evaluation Form

 - School Counselor Form

-- Last 2.5 years of Official Grade Reports
+- The last 2.5 years of Official Grade Reports

 There is also an opportunity to provide two optional pieces of information.
 The “Optional Evaluation” can be submitted by a teacher or adult who can speak to a student’s ability to succeed at IMSA, as well as their interest/ability in the areas of STEM.
 The “Optional Statement” can be utilized to provide additional clarity on any part of the application or include information that you feel would be important for you or your child’s success at IMSA.